opattison/olivermakes/about/index.md

 ## About me

 I am a designer focused on the future of the web.
+My main interests are archiving, the web, small screens and photography.

 I currently live in Washington, DC.
 I am originally from New York City.

 ## About this site